[Minor revision–posted 2/15/19 (replaces 12/19/16 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish the university policy for employee performance management.

-REVIEW: This OP will be reviewed in October of even-numbered years by the Assistant Vice President for Human Resources and the Managing Director of Equal Employment Opportunity with recommended revisions forwarded to the Chief of Staff for the President.
+REVIEW: This OP will be reviewed in October of even-numbered years by the Assistant Vice President for Human Resources and the Office of Equal Employment Opportunity with recommended revisions forwarded to the Chief of Staff for the President.

 Performance management focuses on the supervisor's basic responsibility of encouraging results through the efforts of other individuals and is the foundation of performance excellence.
 Effective performance management is an ongoing process that involves position descriptions, performance evaluations, corrective action, and rewards and recognition.